yamess/event_driven_ms/Readme.md

 # Event Driven Microservice

-This is a simple example of an event driven microservice using Redis Stream as the message broker and actor model for processing the messages.
+This is a simple example of an event driven microservice using Redis Stream as the message broker and actor model for processing the messages in parallele.

 ## Dependencies